-As a stay-at-home mom, I’ve had more one-on-one time with my oldest daughter than I know what to do with.
-Even after Ani was born, we’ve still had a lot of time with just the two of us because Ani naps so much more than Ella does.
+As a stay-at-home mom, I’ve had more one-on-one time with my oldest daughter, Ella, than I know what to do with.
+Even after my second daughter Ani was born, Ella and I have still had a lot of time with just the two of us because Ani naps so much more than Ella does.

 Here are a few times that I try to squeeze in some time to focus just on her:

 - Bedtime routine.
 When my husband is home in the evenings, I have him get Ella ready for bed so that I can focus on Ani as I get her changed and into pajamas.

 - Preschool.
 I am part of preschool co-op with a couple of friends, so a couple of mornings a month, I have Ani all to myself.
 Usually she naps for a good chunk of it, but it’s a nice break from productivity when she wakes up and I can snuggle her for as long as I like.